jamtowers/Website/README.md

 The website is themed using [scss](https://sass-lang.com/) leveraging [Angular Material](https://material.angular.io/) components and mixins to theme the app, Angular handles the scss compliation so no additional programs or commands are needed.

-Currently the `theming.scss` file contins all theme colour configuration, this imports `theme-mixins.scss` which has all the app specific colour scss.
+Currently the `/src/themes/theming.scss` file contins all theme colour configuration, this imports `/src/themes/theme-mixins.scss` which has the theme colour configuration.

 The rest of the css config is in `styles.scss` (which has all the global css) and in component specific `scss` files.